pforret/jekyll.forret.com/_posts/2007/2007-01-16-mrtg-data-in-xml-format.md

 Line 2: current state of the second variable, normally 'outgoing bytes count'<br />
 Line 3: string (in any human readable format), telling the uptime of the target.<br />
 Line 4: string, telling the name of the target.` ([*](http://oss.oetiker.ch/mrtg/doc/mrtg-reference.en.html))
-So there&#8217;s maximum 2 variables, which should be the same order of magnitude (or the automatic scaling of the Y-axis will make the smaller one undistinguisable of 0).
-The uptime and name show up in the &#8220;_at which time &#8216;rou-rz-gw.ethz.ch&#8217; had been up for 160 days, 8:02:55._&#8221; in the header of the HTML page.
+So there's maximum 2 variables, which should be the same order of magnitude (or the automatic scaling of the Y-axis will make the smaller one undistinguisable of 0).
+The uptime and name show up in the &#8220;_at which time &#8216;rou-rz-gw.ethz.ch' had been up for 160 days, 8:02:55._&#8221; in the header of the HTML page.

 #### MRTG in XML

 In this world of REST, XMLRPC and SOAP interfaces, this seems so limited.
-Let&#8217;s try to make an XML format that allows the following:
+Let's try to make an XML format that allows the following:

   * it should minimally contain the four data lines cited above
   * it should be possible to add any parameter that influences the MRTG result (HTML and/or image) so that the XML as such is enough to define the whole MRTG configuration